-The largest universities in Pike County, OH are Pike County Joint Vocational School District (45 degrees awarded in 2019).
+The largest universities in N/A are Pike County Joint Vocational School District (51 degrees awarded in 2021).

-In 2019, the median property value in Pike County, OH was $117,100, and the homeownership rate was 64.8%.
-Most people in Pike County, OH drove alone to work, and the average commute time was 28.4 minutes.
+Most people in Pike County, OH drove alone to work, and the average commute time was 28.5 minutes.
 The average car ownership in Pike County, OH was 2 cars per household.